coderbyheart/adacon/content/index.md

 ---
-title: A yearly conference celebrating underrepresented folks in Tech in Norway
+title: A yearly conference celebrating the people in Tech in Norway
 ---

-AdaCon Norway is proud to announce the third AdaCon Norway, celebrating the diversity of the Norwegian tech scene.
-We believe that diversity efforts have to go along more axis than gender, and that we need to acknowledge that this work is intersectional.
+AdaCon Norway is proud to announce the third AdaCon Norway, celebrating the people in the Norwegian tech scene.

-AdaCon Norway aims to promote and empower under-indexed people in tech by showcasing a lineup of speakers from diverse backgrounds.
+AdaCon Norway aims to promote and empower under-indexed people in tech by showcasing a lineup of speakers from all backgrounds.

 The event will be held on Ada Lovelace Day, which is the second Tuesday in October every year.
 In 2024 it falls on Tuesday October 8th.
 Our